alicec740/xgboost-analysis-of-idr-outcomes/README.md

 The analysis proceeds in three stages: an initial model, a refined model, and investigation of the highest-gain features.
 A separate interpretive analysis links high-impact features to real-world entities to investigate whether the observed predictive signals reflect broader organizational or structural characteristics.

 ### The Initial Model
-The initial model identified Provider Practice/Facility Size as the highest gain feature.
+The initial model identified provider Practice/Facility Size as the highest gain feature.
 However, subsequent SHAP and descriptive analyses showed that missing facility-size information was strongly associated with default decisions, in which a party does not show up to a negotiation and thus loses by default.
 This motivated a refined analysis that explicitly excluded these default disputes.

 ### The Refined Model and an Unexpected Outcome
 In the refined model, Provider Email Domain emerged as a dominant predictor.
 Further analysis of the data found substantial differences in both model contribution and observed outcomes across provider email domains.
 Examination of the organizations associated with high-impact domains suggests that the feature may function as a proxy for organizational identity or dispute management styles.